siddarth-kashyap/Terraform-P3/README.md

 Troubleshooting & Common Issues
 1. Health Check "Unhealthy" Loop
-If the Backend target group shows as unhealthy:
+If the Backend target group shows as unhealthy--

 Root Route: Ensure app.py has a @app.route('/') that returns a 200 status code.